Table of contents

 Features of Security as a Service (SECaaS)

-Service-based security on-premises solutions need more special capabilities that technology offers.
+Service-based security on-premises solutions need more special capabilities than technology offers.

 1) Possibility of Automation

 Cloud security architects can design logic and schema to automate specific operations because the cloud isn’t constrained by hardware and can be continuously improved.
-As a result, they are making life easier for administrators, threat hunters, SecOps teams, and so on.
+As a result, they make life easier for administrators, threat hunters, SecOps teams, and others.

 2) Enhanced IoT/OT Security

-When securing the data that enters and leaves IoT and OT-connected machines, devices, and other objects, legacy security cannot scale to meet modern data protection standards.
+Legacy security cannot scale to meet modern data protection standards when securing data that enters and leaves IoT and OT-connected machines, devices, and other objects.
 As your organization generates more data, SECaaS scales to secure it.

 3) Zero Track Capability